ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 12. The default rest time is **120 seconds**.
 If all players in the room agree to start early and get ready, the referee may start the match early.
 13. Players are expected to keep the match running fluently and without delays.
 Excessive delays from the players' side may result in penalties being applied at the referee's discretion.
 Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, or other deliberate inappropriate misbehaviour are strictly prohibited, and will be punished accordingly.
 14. All players and staff must be treated with respect.
 Instructions from referees and the host are to be followed.
 Decisions labelled as final are not to be objected.
 15. The multiplayer chat rooms underlie the [osu! community rules](/wiki/Rules).
-All chat rules apply to the multiplayer chat rooms, too.
 16. Disrupting the match by foul play or seed manipulation will result in disqualification, and any such players will be announced.
 17. Unexpected incidents will be handled by the host.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
 18. The host may request liveplays or recordings of individual players at any point.